Klipsch R-41M Bookshelf Speakers Review

-Now in terms of their actual size, they’re actually not that big at all.
+Now in terms of the Klipsch R-41M specs in regards to their actual size, they’re actually not that big at all.

 Coming in at 11.3 inches tall, 5.75 inches wide, and 7.9 inches deep, they’re a very manageable size making them perfectly suitable for wall mounting, being placed on a bookshelf, or even being used with a stand.

 Being that they’re made out of MDF (medium density fiberboard) this helps to greatly reduce internal cabinet resonance which can uninvitedly color the sound being produced.
 This allows it to be able to perform as accurately as possible.

 Remember those copper drivers that I talked so highly about?

 Well they were designed like that for a reason.